-Land acquisitions reflect ongoing strategic port related real estate acquisitions to support the Province's Pacific Gateway Strategy.
+Land acquisitions reflect ongoing strategic port related real estate acquisitions to support the province's Pacific Gateway Strategy.
 The landbanking provision is intended for multiple individual purchases/projects.
 It is expected that no individual purchase will be in excess of \$50 million.

 There is currently no specific plan or commitment for any land purchase or capital project exceeding \$50 million with the exception of the Port Sub Causeway Redevelopment project for which BCRC's investment is estimated at \$120 million.
 Prior to finalizing any agreement or making any commitment for the Causeway Redevelopment project or any other project with an expenditure exceeding \$50 million, it will be brought forward for the appropriate Treasury Board approvals, and a Major Capital Project Plan will be made public in accordance with the Budget Transparency and Accountability Act.
-Other than the timing of the current capital plan, the current plan is consistent with the prior Service Plan.